Partially multiplicative quandles and simplicial Hurwitz spaces: Partially multiplicative quandles and their relation to groups

 \begin{ex} Let $M$ be a partial \emph{abelian} monoid; then $M$ is an abelian PMQ by setting $a^b=a$ for all $a,b\in M$; this construction gives an equivalence between the category of abelian PMQs and the category of partial abelian monoids. \end{ex}

-The following definition gives a method to obtain PMQs as subsets of groups. \begin{defn} Let $G$ be a group and let $\one\in S\subseteq G$ be a conjugation invariant subset of $G$ satisfying the following property: for all $r\geq 3$, if $a_1,\dots,a_r$ are elements in $S$ and the product $a_1\dots a_r$ lies in $S$, then also the products $a_ia_{i+1}$ lie in $S$, for all $1\leq i\leq r-1$.
-Then $S$ \emph{inherits from $G$} a structure of PMQ as follows: \begin{itemize} \item the unit is $\one$; \item the conjugation is defined as in $G$; \item given two elements $a,b\in S$, if their product $ab\in G$ lies in $S$, then we declare $ab$ to be also their product in $S$ as PMQ; otherwise the product $ab$ is not defined. \end{itemize} \end{defn} Note that if $S$ satisfies the hypotheses of Definition \ref{defn:fullsubPMQ} and $a_1\dots a_r$ is a product of elements of $S$ lying in $S\subset G$, then for all $1\leq i<j\leq r$ the product $a_i \dots a_j$ also lies in $S$.
-Note also that if $S\subset G$ inherits from $G$ the structure of PMQ as in the previous definition, then the inclusion $S\hookrightarrow G$ is a map of PMQs.
+The following definition gives a method to obtain PMQs as subsets of groups. \begin{defn} Let $G$ be a group and let $\one\in S\subseteq G$ be a conjugation invariant subset of $G$ satisfying the following property: for all $1\le i<j\le r$, if $a_1,\dots,a_r$ are elements in $S$ and if the product $a_1\dots a_r$ lies in $S$, then also the product $a_i\dots a_j$ lies in $S$ (this property is to ensure condition (2) from Definition \ref{defn:partialmonoid} after we define the partial product on $S$).
+Then $S$ \emph{inherits from $G$} a structure of PMQ as follows: \begin{itemize} \item the unit is $\one$; \item the conjugation is defined as in $G$; \item given two elements $a,b\in S$, if their product $ab\in G$ lies in $S$, then we declare $ab$ to be also their product in $S$ as PMQ; otherwise the product $ab$ is not defined. \end{itemize} \end{defn} Note that if $S\subseteq G$ inherits from $G$ the structure of PMQ, then the inclusion $S\hookrightarrow G$ is a map of PMQs, where $G$ is a PMQ as in Example \ref{ex:group}.